 Both the Unlimited Extra and Unlimited Elite plan offer extensive coverage from AT&T’s native network and AT&T’s roaming partners.
 You can check coverage in your area with AT&T’s interactive coverage map.

 The 50GB per month allotment on AT&T’s Unlimited Extra plan is huge.
 Most people use far less than 50GB of data each month.
-Only a tiny minority of cell phone users would experience any benefits from doubling their Premium Data allotment from 50GB to 100GB.
+Only a tiny minority of cell phone users will experience any benefits by shifting from a 50GB per month allotment of Premium Data to an unlimited amount of Premium Data.

 Subscribers than run through their allotments of full-speed hotspot data can continue to use mobile hotspot, but AT&T will throttle hotspot speeds to a nearly unusable 128Kbps.

 Subscribers on AT&T’s Unlimited Extra plan will have most video traffic throttled to standard-definition quality (480p).
-Unlimited Elite plan subscribers are also throttled to standard-definition quality by default, but these subscribers can change a setting to enable high-definition quality.
+Unlimited Elite plan subscribers can streaming video in resolutions up to 4k.

 AT&T includes free access to HBO Max, an online streaming service that normally costs $15 per month, for subscribers on the Unlimited Elite plan.
 Subscribers on the Unlimited Extra plan do not get free access to HBO Max.